openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

   extract metrics needed to implement said profile, based on the assets I provide, or the ones gathered from the cluster based on a group of target selectors, and a plug-in relabel configuration to apply within the monitor.
-- As a component owner (that does not, or only partially implements a profile), I want to get information about any monitors that are not yet implemented for any of the supported profiles that are offered.
+- As a developer of a component (that does not, or only partially implements a profile), I want to get information about any monitors that are not yet implemented for any of the supported profiles that are offered.
 - As a component owner (that implements a profile), I want to verify if all the